AbhiTheModder/understand-smali/DAY-03.md

                          invoke-direct {p0}, Lcom/disney/WMW/WMWActivity;->getGlobalIapHandler()Lcom/disney/config/GlobalPurchaseHandler;

-Here GlobalPurchaseHandler getGlobalIapHandler() is a private function defined in WMWActivity, If you use invoke-virtual or invoke-static incorrectly when modifying smali, a common VerifyError will be raised when the compiled program is run.
+Here GlobalPurchaseHandler getGlobalIapHandler() is a private function defined in WMWActivity.
+   If you use invoke-virtual or invoke-static incorrectly when modifying smali, a common VerifyError will be raised when the compiled program is run.